rpdelaney/l4d2-tourney-rules/rules.md

 #####4.6 Disagreements
-If both teams have a server but cannot agree on which server to use, the match will be played on the server that satisfies the above criteria and has most even average ping for all the competitors.
+If both teams have a server but cannot agree on which server to use, the match will be played on the server that satisfies the above criteria and has most even average ping for all the players.

 ##Section 5: Match schedule